jucian0/module-federation-react-bridge/packages/react/readme.md

 This package provides a bridge between React Router and a host application.
 It allows for navigation between different applications and between different routes within an application.

+## The Problem
+When using React Router in a host application that is composed of multiple applications, it is difficult to navigate between different applications and between different routes within an application when using the `react-router-dom` package without adding it in shared dependencies and marking it as singleton in the module federation configuration.

+Module federation time has an npm package that supposed to solve this problem, but it not work for cross-application navigation, for this reason I decided to create this package, it could be replaced by the official package when it is fixed.
+If it is the case, just let me know.

 ## Usage
  The packages provides two principal exports:
  - `createRemoteApp`: A function that creates a remote application that can be used to navigate to different routes within the host application.